Soft Constraints on KMOC Formalism: Soft Radiation in Classical Scattering

 \section{Soft Radiation in Classical Scattering}

-In this section, we analyse the classical soft photon factor up to sub-leading order in soft expansion and next to leading order in the coupling in terms of explicit expressions for the linear impulse.
+In this section, we analyse the classical soft photon factor up to sub-leading order in soft expansion and NLO in the coupling in terms of explicit expressions for the linear impulse.
 We simply use the results in \cite{Saketh:2021sri}, in conjunction with classical soft theorem to write the radiative field at the desired order.
-That is, we compute $A_{\mu}^{\omega^{-1}}(\hat{n})$ and $A_{\mu}^{\ln}(\hat{n})$ to NLO in the coupling in a classical scattering involving two charges particles with masses $m_{1}, m_{2}$ which are interacting only via electro-magnetic interactions.
+That is, we compute $A_{\mu}^{\omega^{-1}}(\hat{n})$ and $A_{\mu}^{\ln}(\hat{n})$ to NLO in the coupling in a classical scattering involving two charged particles with masses $m_{1}, m_{2}$ which are interacting only via electro-magnetic interactions.

 Although our primary focus in this paper from the perspective of KMOC is on the $\frac{1}{\omega}$ soft factor, we also give an explicit verification of the sub-leading ($\ln\omega$) soft photon theorem from explicit computation.
-That is, we derive the logarithmically divergent (in asymptotic time) contribution to the angular momentum impulse and substitute it in the ``formal sub-leading soft factor" expression (which is obtained by substituting classical angular momentum in the angular momentum operators in Cachazo-Strominger \cite{Cachazo:2014fwa} soft factor $\frac{J^{\mu\nu}k_{\nu}}{p \cdot k}$) to show that the result equals the log soft photon factor at NLO in the coupling.
+That is, we derive the logarithmically divergent (in asymptotic time) contribution to the angular momentum impulse and substitute it in the ``formal sub-leading soft factor" expression (which is obtained by substituting classical angular momentum in the angular momentum operators in Cachazo-Strominger \cite{Cachazo:2014fwa} soft factor $\frac{J^{\mu\nu}k_{\nu}}{p \cdot k}$) to show that the result equals the log soft photon factor at NLO in the coupling \cite{Saha:2019tub}.